 - They patronised Prakrit more than Sanskrit.

-- They successfully defended their territories against foreign invaders and had many on-going battles with the Sakas (Western Satraps).
+- They were successful in defending their areas from foreign invaders and had many battles with the Sakas.

 - Satakarni I was the first Satavahana king to expand his empire by military conquests.

 - He conquered Kalinga after the death of Kharavela.

 - He also pushed back the Sungas in Pataliputra.

 - After annexing the Godavari Valley, he assumed the title of ‘Lord of Dakshinapatha’.

 - His queen Nayanika wrote the Naneghat inscription which describes the king as Dakshinapathapati.

 - He performed Ashvamedha and revived Vedic Brahmanism in the Deccan.

 - King Hala compiled the Gatha Saptashati.
 Called Gaha Sattasai in Prakrit, it is a collection of poems with mostly love as the theme.
 Around forty of the poems are attributed to Hala himself.